TheBB/Grevling/README.md

   # The plots are stored in the .badgerdata folder.
   filename: plot-${some-parameter}

   # Specify the backends to use.
+Some are optional dependencies!
   format:
     - matplotlib   # Create png files
+                   # pip install matplotlib
-    - plotly       # Create html files that can be used interacively in a browser
+    - plotly       # Create html files that can be used interactively in a browser
+                   # pip install plotly>=4
     - csv          # For use with e.g. Excel or TiKZ/PGFPlots

-  # For these you can use templates that depend on fixed or categorical
+  # For these you can use templates that depend on fixed and/or categorical
   # parameters, as the case may be.
   legend: ...
   xlabel: ...